 The ADA Humanitarian Award has traditionally recognized dentist members who have distinguished themselves by giving a minimum of 10 years to improving the oral health of underserved populations in the U.S. and abroad.

 The award will include a monetary component of $10,000 given to the dental charity/project of the recipient's choice.
 The ADA typically recognizes the award recipient at the ADA's annual meeting.
+To submit your nomination please click on the portal link below.
+The deadline for submissions is Wednesday, September 1, 2021.
+Additional details on nomination criteria and submitting a nomination are located towards the bottom of the page.

 Previous Award Recipients